caiobessa/moleculer-keycloack-adapter/README.md

 ### About

-This library is um adapter to use keycloak Bearer authorization with the Moleculer API gateway
+This library is an adapter to use keycloak Bearer authorization with the Moleculer API gateway

 ### How use